 Treating Tuberculosis

-Tuberculosis treatment depends on whether a person has active or latent tuberculosis.
+Early detection of tuberculosis is important and the treatment depends on whether a person has active or latent tuberculosis.
 With latent tuberculosis, your doctor may decide to give you medications to kill the bacteria if you are at risk of getting active tuberculosis.
 But If you already started to see any symptom of active tuberculosis, please see your doctor as soon as you can for further testing.

-When it has gotten to full blown active tuberculosis, the sick person is given several tuberculosis medications to kill the bacteria.
-Taking these drugs as prescribed is important to prevent the tuberculosis germs from becoming resistant.
-The drugs do not affect strength, sexual function or ability to work.
-They are taken for prolonged periods (usually 6 months or more) because the disease bacteria grow slowly and are slow to die.
-It is not uncommon for most TB patients to start feeling well after only a few weeks of treatment, but the tuberculosis germs are still alive in the body.
 Therefore, the medications must be taken religiously and without interruptions for the entire duration of the treatment.
 It is imperative to know how dangerous quitting tuberculosis medicines early or taking them irregularly can be because of the tendency of the disease bacteria to start to grow again, making the patient sicker and infectious again.
 In worse case scenarios, the bacteria become resistant to the medications.

 A Call to Stop the Spread of Tuberculosis